Into the Woods

 These children were not just participating in a workshop.
 In fact, they were helping me with an assignment to create an art installation for an exhibition in the forest.
 My work would be displayed in a wooden watchtower surrounded by trees.

-🌿 With this installation of images, I wanted to present the forest as a mythical place and inspire people to see the landscape with a sense of wonder.
+With this image-based art installation, I wanted to present the forest as a mythical place and inspire people to look at the landscape with a sense of wonder.

 A Dreamlike Vision

-The children also wrote some texts, and together with their photos, they had an almost fairytale-like, dreamlike quality.
-Inspired by their work, I enjoyed taking my own pictures in the forest.
-The examples of the children helped me very much because I usually don’t take many photos in wooded areas.
+The children also wrote some texts, and together with the photos, they had an almost fairytale-like, dreamlike quality.
+Inspired by the work of the children, I enjoyed taking my own pictures in the forest.
+Their examples helped me very much because I usually don’t take many photos in wooded areas.

 Finding a New Perspective

 I often struggle with composition, as my images tend to look cluttered.
 However, this time, it was different.
-The woods transformed into something magical, thanks to the children’s examples, the soft spring light and my pinhole camera.
+The photos of the woods seemed to take on a magical quality, thanks to the children’s examples, the soft spring light and my pinhole camera.

-Once my images were ready, I printed them on canvas and installed them in the watchtower.
-Each photo captured a fragment of the landscape, as seen from above.
+Once the images were ready, I printed them on canvas and installed them in the watchtower.
+Each one was placed to correspond with the view in that direction, taken at the very same spot people were looking at.

 Nature Through the Eyes of Children